Imagine Leaving Every Night Out at 9:30

 Paul Richards, the Founder of Stay Up Late tells the story of going from a punk band to social campaigning.

-About Stay Up Late
+What is Stay Up Late about?

 Going out to see bands, clubbing, or seeing friends is part of everyday life for lots of people.
 However, if you have a learning disability you may need support to do this.
 We have found that lots of people with learning disabilities aren’t able to lead full and active social lives because their support workers finish at 10pm.
 Meaning lots of people with learning disabilities leave events at 9pm.

 We believe that people with learning disabilities have the right to stay up late and have some fun.